Is Being a Mechanic a Good Career?

 You can also specialize in a niche, such as collision repair, classic car restoration, or custom work.

 To receive training, you can learn on the job, or attend a trade school/community college.
-Attending an accredited mechanic program can help you become employed more easily and at a higher wage rate.
+Attending an accredited mechanic program can make you more marketable to an employer, and may even increase your starting wage.

-To enroll in a mechanics program, you must:
+To enroll in a mechanic program, you must:

 - Be at least 18 years of age (some schools will accept 16+ with guardian consent)

 Mechanic service technology programs are typically split into classroom learning and shop time.
-In the classroom, you’ll go over the concepts and theory, and you’ll put these ideas into practice in the shop.
+In the classroom, you’ll learn the different concepts and theories, and put these ideas into practice in the shop.